How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Command Prompt

-2. Type ipconfig to list your network details like Default Gateway and Subnet Mask.
+2. Enter ipconfig to view your network details, including the Default Gateway and Subnet Mask.

 Network Connection Details